 Read time: 2 minutes

-This information is for scheme sponsors’, trustees’, their advisers’ and consultants’ use only and should not be relied upon by individual investors.
+This information should only be used by scheme sponsors, trustees, their advisers and consultants, and should not be relied upon by individual investors.

 Fidelity refers to one or both of Fidelity International and Fidelity Investments.
 Fidelity International and Fidelity Investments are separate companies that operate in different jurisdictions through their subsidiaries and affiliates.
 All trademarks are the property of their respective owners.